35 Best 4th of July Weekend Getaways You Will Never Forget

 Best for a Hawaiian holiday

 Where to stay: On the widest stretch of beach on Waikiki, you’ll find Hilton Hawaiian Village Waikiki Beach Resort.
-Known for its spectacular weekly fireworks at 7:45 p.m. on the beach, the resort will kick off the holiday weekend with fireworks on Friday, July 1st, followed by a multitude of family activities leading up to a Hawaiian July 4th barbecue with all-day music.
+Known for its spectacular weekly fireworks on the beach at 7:45 p.m., the resort will kick off the holiday weekend with fireworks on Friday, June 30, followed by a multitude of family activities leading up to a Hawaiian July 4th barbecue with all-day music.